johann-solo/oliveandmango.github.io/site/content/blog/2018-04-11-garlic-chicken-orzo-risotto.md

 categories: ["mains"]
 tags: ["chicken", "one-pot-meals", "lemons", "citrus"]
 excerpt: Take a night off with a perfect "date night" meal
+keywords: ["One pot meals", "lemon garlic", "easy chicken dinner"]
+description: A lemony, rich one pot meal with creamy orzo
 ---

 Creamy orzo, perfectly roasted and flavourful chicken - what more could you ask for in a meal?
 This is my kind of date night food.
 What does date night food mean to me?
 It means not counting calories, using full cream and eating something decadent that I usually don’t have on the regular.
 Usually involves cheese and wine as well as some form of carb.